Bibliome/alvisnlp/docs/reference/converter/fr.inra.maiage.bibliome.alvisnlp.bibliomefactory.modules.mapper.MappingOperator.md

 ## String conversion

 One of either:
-*  *exact* : matches the entry key exactly to the element key.
+*  *exact* : matches the entry key exactly to the element.
-*  *prefix* : matches the entry key to the beginning of the element key.
+*  *prefix* : matches the entry key to the beginning of the element.
+*  *suffix* : matches the entry key to the end of the element.